ben-n-fuller/industrial-stats/README.md

 ```

 ## Install Conda
-The conda version manager can make life a lot easier.
+The `conda` version manager is useful when installing `IJulia` for Julia-based Jupyter notebooks.
 Instructions for different platforms are available in the [official documentation](https://docs.anaconda.com/miniconda/).

 ## Install Docker (Optional)
 To use Jupyter Lab with this project, either Linux or WSL are required.